HRNet/HRNet-Semantic-Segmentation/README.md

 - Thanks Google and UIUC researchers.
 A modified HRNet combined with semantic and instance multi-scale context achieves SOTA panoptic segmentation result on the Mapillary Vista challenge.
 See [the paper](https://arxiv.org/pdf/1910.04751.pdf).
 - Small HRNet models for Cityscapes segmentation.
 Superior to MobileNetV2Plus ....
 - Rank \#1 (83.7) in [Cityscapes leaderboard](https://www.cityscapes-dataset.com/benchmarks/).
 HRNet combined with an extension of [object context](https://arxiv.org/pdf/1809.00916.pdf)

-- Pytorch-v1.1 and the official Sync-BN supported.
-We have reproduced the cityscapes results on the new codebase.
-Please check the pytorch-v1.1 branch.
-- We have unified PyTorch 0.4.1 and 1.1.0 support into one codebase, and reproduce HRNet+OCR results on it.
-Please check the ocr branch.
+- We have reproduced some main results of HRNetV2-W48 + OCR in this repo.

 ## Introduction
 This is the official code of [high-resolution representations for Semantic Segmentation](https://arxiv.org/abs/1904.04514).
 We augment the HRNet with a very simple segmentation head shown in the figure below.
 We aggregate the output representations at four different resolutions, and then use a 1x1 convolutions to fuse these representations.
 The output representations is fed into the classifier.
 We evaluate our methods on three datasets, Cityscapes, PASCAL-Context and LIP.

 ![](figures/seg-hrnet.png)

+Besides, we further combine HRNet with [Object Contextual Representation](https://arxiv.org/pdf/1909.11065.pdf) and achieve higher performance on the three datasets.
+The code of HRNet+OCR is contained in this branch.

 ## Segmentation models
 HRNetV2 Segmentation models are now available.
 All the results are reproduced by using this repo!!!